SlavicShaman/Website1/README.md

 # Day 14 - 9.05.2020
 Expandable menu added to list ,,Poradniki" and media links.
 Working well.

-# Day 15 - 15.05.2020
+# Day 15 - 10.05.2020
-Made ,,Log in" and ,,Sign in" buttons instead of a form - this process is going to be located on another subsite when the database is set up properly.
+Made ,,Log in" and ,,Sign in" buttons instead of a form - this process is going to be located in another subsite(loginsite.php) when the database is set up properly.
 Changed the background a bit, just to make it more fancy.
 Added a shop subsite for further database practice when the time comes.